-Lindsey Wolf, M.D., is a board-certified pediatric surgeon, specializing in neonatal surgery, abdominal wall defects and surgical care for critically ill children, at Arkansas Children's Hospital (ACH) in Little Rock, and is an assistant professor of surgery at the University of Arkansas for Medical Sciences (UAMS).
-She holds several leadership roles including surgical director of the neonatal intensive care unit, associate program director of the pediatric surgery fellowship and director of surgical research.
+Lindsey Wolf, M.D., M.P.H., is a board-certified pediatric surgeon at Arkansas Children's Hospital, specializing in colorectal surgery, surgical oncology, and neonatal surgery.
+She is an associate professor of surgery at the University of Arkansas for Medical Sciences (UAMS).
+She holds several leadership roles including director of the multidisciplinary colorectal clinic, surgical director of the neonatal intensive care unit, associate program director of the pediatric surgery fellowship and director of research for the division of pediatric surgery.

-Dr. Wolf earned her Bachelor of Science in aerospace engineering from Massachusetts Institute of Technology in Cambridge, Mass., before completing her medical degree at the University of California in San Francisco, where she was inducted into the Alpha Omega Alpha medical honor society.
+Dr. Wolf earned her Bachelor of Science in aerospace engineering from the Massachusetts Institute of Technology in Cambridge, Mass., before completing her medical degree at the University of California in San Francisco.
 She earned a Master of Public Health from the Harvard T.H.
-Chan School of Public Health in Boston while completing her surgical residency at Brigham and Women's Hospital in Boston.
+Chan School of Public Health while completing her surgical residency at Brigham and Women's Hospital in Boston.
 She completed her pediatric surgery fellowship at the Children's Hospital of Philadelphia.

 Medical Degree